ubuntu/ubuntu-desktop-documentation/docs/index.md

 This introduction of Ubuntu Desktop is mainly reused from <https://ubuntu.com/desktop>.
 -->

-**What's Ubuntu Desktop?** It's the number 1 open source operating system powering millions of PCs and laptops around the world.
+**What's Ubuntu Desktop?** It's the number 1 open-source operating system powering millions of PCs and laptops around the world.

 **What can it do?** Ubuntu Desktop supports all your daily computing needs.
 It offers applications for web browsing, messaging, gaming and content creation, including Firefox, Chrome, Discord, Steam and OBS Studio.
 It's a primary platform for all major IDEs, game development tools and AI/ML software.

-**How is it different?** With regular updates and built-in security features, Ubuntu prioritizes user privacy and system integrity.
-It aims to make Linux and open-source software easy and pleasant to use.
+**How is it different?** Ubuntu Desktop aims to make Linux and open-source software easy and pleasant to use.
+With regular updates and built-in security features, Ubuntu Desktop prioritizes user privacy and system integrity.
+It's free to download, use and share.

 **Is it for me?** Ubuntu Desktop is used by millions of users at home, for development and in enterprise.
-It's free to download, use and share.
 You can try it without making any permanent changes on your computer.

 :::{toctree}
 :hidden: